 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-We head into the 87th season of the Swiss League which is the eighth as the National League (NLA).
+We head into the 88th season of the Swiss League, which is the ninth as the National League (NLA).

-The ZSC Lions head in as defending champions, they have won ten titles and have only ever retained their title once.
+The ZSC Lions head in as defending champions; they have won eleven titles, having retained their title last season.

 Best Ice Hockey Betting Sites UK